 "The most expensive and most vital part of the machine breaks meaning Holly and Slade's time traveling escapades are over, permanently."

-On this day in 1997, Lois & Clark: The New Adventures Of Superman aired "Shadow Of A Doubt."
+On this day in 1997 (in the U.S.), Lois & Clark: The New Adventures Of Superman aired "Shadow Of A Doubt."
 Officially, this served as the eighteenth episode in the program's fourth (and final) season, and here's the plot summary as provided by IMDB.com:

 "Lex Luthor's son, Leslie Luckaby, takes over as owner of the Daily Planet and makes a play for Lois.
 Lois and Clark consider conceiving a child together."